ani555/E1-246-Assignment3/README.md

 ```
 python cky.py --mode train --data_dir data/
 ```
-The `--data_dir` flag indicates the directory where the grammar file will be saved.
+The `--data_dir` flag indicates the directory where the train, test data, grammar, probabilities and mappings file will be saved.

 To parse an input sentence run:
 ```